Can Green Pool Water Make You Sick? Health Risks Explained

 pH Rises Dangerously High

 Algae photosynthesis raises pH above 8.0, where chlorine becomes nearly ineffective.
-High pH also allows bacteria to multiply 10 times faster than at proper levels.
+High pH also leaves chlorine too weak to keep germs in check.

 Vulnerable Populations at Higher Risk